wadefagen/datasets/illini-football/README.md

 # University of Illinois' Fighting Illini Historical Football Scores

-A collection of final scores of every known Fighting Illini football game since 1892, with data on location, homecoming, and national bowl games
+A collection of final scores of every known Fighting Illini football game since 1892, with data on location, homecoming, and national bowl games.

 [Download the full dataset as a single CSV file](https://raw.githubusercontent.com/wadefagen/datasets/master/illini-football/illini-football-scores.csv)